officient/pdf.js/README.md

 ### Removes origin check

 We removed the file origin check - because we are hosting on S3 instead of our own domain.
+We could whitelist  s3-eu-west-1.amazonaws.com but it is still bypassable by making a S3 bucket.
+Otherwise, anyone can simply make a trial on Officient and upload any PDF, and use it for viewer.html So protecting the origin here does not make sense.

 ### Updated viewer